Best practices for remote work communication

 does not automatically send your message.
 In most cases, it's ⌘ + Enter

 or clicking the send button with your mouse.
-That's not always the case though, so you better be cautious.
+That's not always the case, though, so you better be cautious.
 I know I am whenever I compose a comment in Figma!

 Here's a helpful productivity tip that you should adopt as a habit.
 To enhance your messaging, consider using a digital notepad like Unclutter.
 I've been using it on macOS for years because it's easily accessible.
 By taking a moment to review and refine your words, you can ensure that your message is clearly understood and acted upon effectively.